Finding the right employee is hard. Holding onto them, even harder.

 Immigration fees for visa applications are substantial.
 The ramifications of a negative outcome are enormous, so it’s really important your application is done right, the first time!

-Are you ready to go?
-You need to start with our TSS Sponsorship Application page - and we'll guide you from there.
+Go to our TSS Sponsorship Application page - and we'll guide you from there.

 You can find a list of Frequently Asked Questions (FAQs) for the TSS Visa here.